-The following conclusions are based on analysis and interpretation from ten complete years of continuous monitoring of PM{10} , BC, and meteorology at the Landfill and Community monitoring sites.
-Additionally, this report highlights Year 10 (2017) and compares monitoring data within that year to previous years.
+The following conclusions are based on data from 12 years of continuous monitoring of PM10, BC, and meteorology at the Landfill and Community monitoring sites.
+Additionally, this report highlights Year 12 (2019).

-- The federal 24-hr PM10 standard was exceeded on 30 occasions at the Landfill site over the ten-year monitoring period, with a record number occurring in Year 10 (11 exceedances).
-This suggests an increase in landfill activities in 2017.
-Typically, when regional PM10 concentrations are relatively low and Landfill concentrations exceed federal limits, effects on Community concentrations are not significant.
-This is particularly evident in Year 10, in that the federal standard was not exceeded at the Community site while eleven exceedances occurred at the Landfill site. - Although exceedances of the more stringent state 24-hr PM10 standard at the Landfill site declined each year between 2013 (Year 6) and 2016 (Year 9), their number increased significantly in Year 10; in fact, the number of state exceedances in Year 10 is the largest number at that site in the ten-year period.
-At the Community site, however, the state 24-hr PM10 standard was exceeded only eight times in Year 10 and was exceeded less than 10 times per year since 2015 (Year 8). - The Landfill site's PM10 federal and state exceedances are accompanied by high wind speeds, with wind direction falling within a narrow sector that encompasses the active portion of the landfill.
-Additionally, state exceedance days at the Landfill site are also accompanied by low wind speeds and wind directions from the Los Angeles basin (south and southeast), suggesting that the addition of elevated concentrations within the basin can push the Landfill site's PM10 concentrations over the state standard.
-Conversely, on days when 24-hr PM10 concentrations exceed the state standard at the Community site, wind speeds are relatively low and wind direction is predominantly from the Los Angeles basin (southeast).
-Regional contributions are thus the main driver of exceedances of the state PM10 standard at the Community site. - Focusing on the last five years, monthly average PM10 concentrations at the Landfill site compare well with the regional monitoring site in downtown Los Angeles in Years 5 through 9.
-However, in Year 10 the average concentrations at the two sites deviate from each other, with the Landfill site showing a significant increase.
-In contrast, the concentrations at the Community site have been steadily decreasing since Year 7, nearing annual average concentrations measured at Santa Clarita in Year 10.
-This is an important finding in that, while PM10 concentrations measured at the Landfill site remain relatively high (with a recent trend upward), PM10 concentrations measured at the Community site are trending down. - To estimate the landfill contributions to PM10 and BC concentrations at the Landfill and Community sites, we compared the difference between PM10 and BC concentrations at the Landfill and Community sites under two wind sectors ("from landfill" and "from SoCAB") and four working categories (non-working day/hour and working day/hour). - The greatest difference in PM10 and BC concentrations between the Landfill and Community sites was observed during periods of highest activity levels (i.e., working hours on working days).
-The median PM10 difference was 21 μg/m3 and the median
+- Over the 12-year monitoring period, the federal 24-hr PM10 standard was exceeded on 38 occasions at the Landfill site, with a record number occurring in 2017 (Year 10, with 11 exceedances).
+The federal standard was exceeded on 5 occasions at the Community site.
+In 2019 (Year 12), the federal standard was exceeded on four occasions at the Landfill site, and on three occasions at the Community site.
+The majority of the Year 12 exceedance days were associated with nearby wildfires and smoke during the fall quarter. - Exceedances of the more stringent state 24-hr PM10 standard at the Landfill site declined each year between 2013 (Year 6) and 2016 (Year 9), spiked in 2017 (Year 10), and decreased again in 2018 and 2019.
+The Community site has seen a low number of exceedances of the state PM10 standard since 2015; this standard was exceeded at the Community site less than 10 times in each year from 2015 (Year 8) to 2018 (Year 11).
+In 2019 (Year 12), however, the state standard was exceeded on 16 occasions at the Community site, and 48 at the Landfill site. - The Landfill site's PM10 federal and state exceedances are accompanied by high wind speeds, with wind direction falling within a narrow sector that encompasses the active portion of the landfill.
+State exceedance days at the Landfill site are also accompanied by low-speed winds from the Los Angeles basin (south and southeast), suggesting that the addition of elevated concentrations within the basin can push the Landfill site's PM10 concentrations over the state threshold.
+On days when PM10 concentrations exceed the state standard at the Community site, wind speeds are relatively low and wind direction is predominantly from the Los Angeles basin (southeast).
+This suggests that regional contributions are the main driver of exceedances of the state PM10 standard at the Community site. - Monthly average PM10 concentrations at the Landfill site compared well with the regional monitoring site in downtown Los Angeles in Years 5 through 9.
+However, in Years 10 and 11, the Landfill site's monthly average PM10 concentrations showed a significant increase.
+In contrast, the annual average concentrations at the Community site have been steadily decreasing since Year 7, nearing the annual average concentrations measured at Santa Clarita in Years 11 and 12.
+This is an important finding in that, while PM{10} concentrations measured at the Landfill site remain relatively high (with a recent trend upward), PM{10} concentrations measured at the Community site are trending down.